Classes/Courses

 Register for an upcoming class.

 In this course, attendees will observe the correct methods for obtaining height, weight, and vital signs (blood pressure, temperature, pulse, and respirations) from adult patients.
 Attendees can also participate in a walking tour of both the inpatient and outpatient UCH CTRCs.
-The tour will include an overview of the process for scheduling patients; where specific CTRC patient procedures take place (e.g., blood collection, ECHO, and EKG); and coordinator work space in the clinic.
+The tour will include an overview of the process for scheduling patients; where specific CTRC patient procedures take place (e.g., blood collection, ECHO, and EKG); and coordination work space in the clinic.

 Register for an upcoming class.